A cabin crew student from Sussex Coast College has been offered the chance to start her career with Monarch Airlines.

 The award is presented to someone aged 18 and under who has excelled in some way.
 This could be in sport, their academic studies, or if they have performed an important role on a voluntary basis in their own home or the wider community.

-As part of his award, Joshua will receive a complimentary meal for two and a £100 donation will be made to the Special Care Baby Unit.
+As part of her award, Connie will receive a complimentary meal for two and a £100 donation will be made to Cancer Research UK.